yihui/yihui.org/content/en/2018-03-26-timezones-dst.md

 In the US, there are four timezones (I'm aware of two more, Alaska and Hawaii), which is enough trouble, as in most other countries.
 There is an even worse thing: the daylight saving time (which was one of the cultural shocks I had when I first came here).

-If I were able to vote, I'd elect a president who promises to cancel DST, or better, timezones and the Fahrenheit scale, or even better, non-UTF8 character encodings!
+If I were able to vote, I'd vote for a president who promises to cancel DST, or better, timezones and the Fahrenheit scale, or even better, non-UTF8 character encodings!
 How much time have we wasted on those worthless inconsistencies?